 This tutorial will show you how to create and stream live video to a YouTube channel using the GeForce Experience encoder.
 The procedure shown will be consistent with procedures used for other software encoders and hosting services, so the principles can be applied to whichever encoder you decide to use for your project.

-SEE: New user education checklist (Tech Pro Research)
+SEE: Streaming media policy (Tech Pro Research)

 As you might expect, capturing and streaming video requires a significant amount of computational power.
 Certain laptops with NVIDIA mobile GPUs over 660M may be able to handle the load, but in general you will need a powerful desktop or workstation PC with an NVIDIA GeForce 660 or better video card.
 Of course, you will also need to have the GeForce Experience software running as well.